 These seem less the thoughts of a narcissistic author than one trying to evoke a dimension of reality that has likely evaded the realist.
-I see these ineffable "depths" as the sort of prime movers of Wallace's fiction, never located or acted up themselves, but nevertheless setting it all in motion.
+I see these ineffable "depths" as the sort of prime movers of Wallace's fiction, never located or acted upon, but nevertheless setting it all in motion.
 While both authors understand that to be conscious and human is to struggle with the self, Franzen posits that we can struggle, or we can realize that we're not alone — that others are going through the same struggle — and can start braving the choppy waters of relationships.
 But what I think Franzen misses — and what seems to be Wallace's main point — is that as much as you try to connect with others, at no point can you say with certainty that you've done it — that you've escaped the island of the self and reached the mainland.

 MB: There's a beautiful essay on this distinction between Wallace and Franzen, from this blogger I love called sancrucensis: it's called "Freedom is Overrated."

 I don't know if anybody's made this distinction yet but it strikes me as a nearly exact parallel to the historic bout of Wittgenstein vs. Popper amid the maniacs of the Moral Sciences Club in Cambridge in 1946.
 (There is a very good book about that, by David Edmonds and John Eidinow, called Wittgenstein's Poker.)